sonatype-nexus-community/nexus-repository-installer/README.md

 * Chat with us on [Gitter](https://gitter.im/sonatype/nexus-developers)
 * Check out the [Nexus3](http://stackoverflow.com/questions/tagged/nexus3) tag on Stack Overflow
 * Check out the [Nexus Repository User List](https://groups.google.com/a/glists.sonatype.com/forum/?hl=en#!forum/nexus-users)

+## Debugging

+* It may be helpful to run the .rpm with debug commands like the one below:

+      rpm -ivvh nexus-repository-manager-3.15.2_01-1.el7.noarch.rpm

+  This will provide tons of information about what the installer is doing.